Abdullah-Mubeen/ReactHireZone/README.md

 # ReactHireZone
-This is the repositry for learning React by making this project
+This is the repository where I am learning React by building this project.